10 Stages of Grief & Strategies for Healing

 • The Upward Turn.
 The person begins to come to terms with their new existence and the fact that they have lost someone.
 For example, a laid-off individual begins to adjust to their new daily schedule.

 • Reconstruction and Working Through.
-The individual resumes planning for the future and looking ahead.
-After losing their spouse, a person may begin to make decisions on their own.
+The individual plans for the future and looks ahead.
+After losing their spouse, a person may start making decisions independently.

 • Acceptance and Hope.
 In the last phase, the person begins to look forward to the future with hope and accepts the fact of their failure in lesser doses.
-For instance, a person who has lost their work accepts the circumstances and starts looking hopefully for new professional alternatives.
+For instance, a person who has lost their work agrees with the circumstances and starts looking hopefully for new professional alternatives.

 Is it essential to understand the phases of grief?

-Knowing the stages of grief is essential because it provides a road map for navigating the range of emotions connected to loss.
+Knowing the stages of grief is essential because it provides a roadmap for navigating the range of emotions associated with loss.
 It offers structure, facilitates the conscious processing of grief, and ultimately leads to acceptance and onward motion, all of which support resilience and healing.

 How do you know what stages of grief you are in?